Charleston, South Carolina: American Civil War (1861–1865)

+The Charleston Custom House was completed in 1870 after construction was halted in 1859 due to the tensions leading to the Civil War.

 The 1932 monument in the Battery memorializing the Confederate defenders of Fort Sumter.

 Charleston was significant in the American Civil War.
 As a pivotal city, the U.S. Army and Confederate States Army vied for control of it.
 The rebellion began in Charleston Harbor in 1861 and ended mere months after the U.S. soldiers retook control of Charleston in 1865.

 Following the election of Abraham Lincoln, the South Carolina General Assembly voted on December 20, 1860, to declare secession from the United States, becoming the first state to do so.
 On December 27, the U.S. Army garrison of Castle Pinckney surrendered to the state militia.
 On January 9, 1861, Citadel cadets opened fire on the USS Star of the West as it entered Charleston Harbor.

 The first full battle of the war occurred on April 12, 1861, when shore batteries under the command of General P. G. T. Beauregard fired upon the US Army-held Fort Sumter in Charleston Harbor.
 After a 34-hour bombardment, Major Robert Anderson surrendered the fort.

 On December 11, 1861, an enormous fire burned over 500 acre of the city.

 U.S. Navy control of the North Atlantic coastline permitted the repeated bombardment of the city, causing vast damage.
 Although Admiral Du Pont's naval assault on the town's forts in April 1863 failed, the U.S. Navy's blockade shut down most commercial traffic.
 Throughout the war, some blockade runners got through, but not a single one made it into or out of Charleston Harbor between August 1863 and March 1864.
 The early submarine H.L.
 Hunley made a night attack on the on February 17, 1864.

 General Gillmore's land assault in July 1864 was unsuccessful but the fall of Columbia and advance of General William T. Sherman's army through the state prompted the Confederates to evacuate the town on February 17, 1865, burning the public buildings, cotton warehouses, and other sources of supply before their departure.
-U.S. soldiers liberated the city within the month.
+U.S. soldiers moved into the city within the month.
 The War Department recovered what federal property remained.
 Also, it confiscated the campus of the Citadel Military Academy and used it as a U.S. Army garrison for the next 17 years.
 The facilities were finally returned to the state and reopened as a military college in 1882 under the direction of Lawrence E. Marichak.